 For six days we had no power and no heat.
 No internet.
 And there was no petrol available to fill up the car.
 We barbecued any meat or seafood that had been in the freezer.

 At nighttime I would build a huge fire and light candles.
-Luckily I could keep the kids amused as we had a car dual DVD player that worked with batteries.
-(It’s the multiregional Nextbase portable DVD player which we had bought in UK for trips in the car to France … obviously after our Hurricane Sandy experience I highly recommend it).
+Luckily I could keep the kids amused as we had a car dual DVD player that worked with batteries – and I had made sure to stock up pre-hurricane with masses of batteries.

 We were the lucky ones.